-Parse Cloudflare Logs JSON data · Cloudflare Logs docs
+Parse Cloudflare Logs JSON data

 18 "/"

-To see the top IP addresses blocked by the Cloudflare WAF:
+To find out the top IP addresses blocked by the Cloudflare WAF, use the following query:

 Showing cached requests

-To see your cache ratios, try the following query:
+To retrieve your cache ratios, try the following query:

 Showing TLS versions

-To see what TLS versions your visitors are using — for example, to decide if you can disable TLS versions that are older than 1.2 — use the following query:
+To find out which TLS versions your visitors are using — for example, to decide if you can disable TLS versions that are older than 1.2 — use the following query: